Protestors against gay marriage mass at Eiffel Tower

 Under this pressure, legislators dropped a plan to also allow lesbians access to artificial insemination.

-Slogans on the posters and banners approved by the organizers included "marriagophile, not homophobe," "all born of a father and mother" and "paternity, maternity, equality."
+Slogans on the posters and banners approved by the organisers included "marriagophile, not homophobe," "all born of a father and mother" and "paternity, maternity, equality."

 Civitas, a far-right Catholic group that sees homosexuality as a sin, staged a much smaller march along another route.